wombleton/gitlaw-nz/acts/C/Costs in Criminal Cases Act 1967.md

     *   (d) whether generally the investigation into the offence was conducted in a reasonable and proper manner:

-    *   (e) whether the evidence as a whole would support a finding of guilt but the information was dismissed on a technical point:
+    *   (e) whether the evidence as a whole would support a finding of guilt but the charge was dismissed on a technical point:

-    *   (f) whether the information was dismissed because the defendant established (either by the evidence of witnesses called by him or by the cross-examination of witnesses for the prosecution or otherwise) that he was not guilty:
+    *   (f) whether the charge was dismissed because the defendant established (either by the evidence of witnesses called by him or by the cross-examination of witnesses for the prosecution or otherwise) that he was not guilty:

     *   (g) whether the behaviour of the defendant in relation to the acts or omissions on which the charge was based and to the investigation and proceedings was such that a sum should be paid towards the costs of his defence.

     (3) There shall be no presumption for or against the granting of costs in any case.

-    (4) No defendant shall be granted costs under this section by reason only of the fact that he has been acquitted or discharged or that any information charging him with an offence has been dismissed or withdrawn.
+    (4) No defendant shall be granted costs under this section by reason only of the fact that he has been acquitted or that any charge has been dismissed or withdrawn.

     (5) No defendant shall be refused costs under this section by reason only of the fact that the proceedings were properly brought and continued.

     Compare: 1957 No 87 [s 72(2)][24]; 1961 No 43 [s 402(3)][25]

+    Section 5(1): amended, on 1 July 2013, by [section 413][26] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 5(1): amended, on 29 June 2009, by [section 18][30] of the Summary Proceedings Amendment Act (No 2) 2008 (2008 No 41).

+    Section 5(2)(e): amended, on 1 July 2013, by [section 413][26] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 5(2)(f): amended, on 1 July 2013, by [section 413][26] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 5(4): amended, on 1 July 2013, by [section 413][26] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 6 Costs of convicted defendant